jmcatamora21/ai-explainer/README.md

 ## ✨ Features

-- 🖱️ **Right-click “Explain with AI”** – Highlight any text, right-click, and choose “Explain this” to get a clear, simplified AI explanation.
+- 🖱️ **Right-click “Explain with AI”** – Highlight any text, right-click, and click “Explain with AI” to get a clear, simplified AI explanation.
 - 🌐 **Works anywhere** – Compatible with all websites and most web apps.

 ---